 With that in check, use sandpaper with a grit of 200-400 to sand the whole unit while being gentle not to break it.
-Next, brush off the dust and then use a marker of your liking to paint the bulb or just spray paint it.
+Next, brush off the dust and then use a marker of your liking to paint the bulb.

 Cover all the spots so that you don’t leave any gaps.

 The next method is relatively easy, whereby you’ll use a colored piece of thin paper that won’t dim your lights excessively.
 On top of that, have a pair of scissors, a selection of your colors, and a clear tape close by so that you can work with minimal interruptions.